go-stuff/tiled/README.md

 Loading [TMX Map Format](https://doc.mapeditor.org/de/stable/reference/tmx-map-format/#tmx-map-format) files created by the [Tiled](https://www.mapeditor.org/) map editor into a [Go](https://golang.org/) struct.
 This package does not do anything fancy, it does not do any decoding, it unmarshalls data from `.tmx` and `.tsx` files and populates a `tmx.Map` struct.
 It updates tileset and image sources with better path information.

 The [TMX Map Format](https://doc.mapeditor.org/de/stable/reference/tmx-map-format/#tmx-map-format) documentation was followed as close as possible.

-The only field used that is not listed in the spec is [tmx.Data.InnerXML](https://github.com/go-stuff/tiled/blob/master/tmx/data.go), it is the raw XML nested inside the tag `<data>`.
+A field used that is not listed in the spec is [tmx.Data.InnerXML](https://github.com/go-stuff/tiled/blob/master/tmx/data.go), it is the raw XML nested inside the tag `<data>`.

+A field used that is not listed in the spec is [tmx.Custom](https://github.com/go-stuff/tiled/blob/master/tmx/custom.go), it is used to preserve the order of [tmx.Map] elements.
+While building a game engine, the order of each layer in Map became important.

 ## Packages Imported